qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Reconsidering the example in {{uniflowsexample}}, the client has two sending uniflows and three receiving uniflows.
 The server has three sending uniflows and two receiving uniflows.
 There is thus a one-to-one mapping between the sending uniflows of a host and the receiving uniflows of its peer.
-An uniflow is seen as a sending uniflow from the sender's perspective and as a receiving uniflow from the receiver's viewpoint.
+A uniflow is seen as a sending uniflow from the sender's perspective and as a receiving uniflow from the receiver's viewpoint.

-Each uniflow is associated with a specific four-tuple and identified by an Uniflow ID, as shown in {{architectural}}.
+Each uniflow is associated with a specific four-tuple and identified by a Uniflow ID, as shown in {{architectural}}.

 ~~~~~~~~~~